Bozhidar1804/ProjectHub/README.md

 The ProjectCreator creates Milestones for the Project, which contain Tasks.
 Tasks are assigned to a specific User, who is a part of the Project.
 The User has to Complete the Task in order for the team to progress with the Milestones.
 Every Member of the Project can add Comments to a Task.
 The Comments can be Upvoted or Downvoted.
 Some of the Actions made to a Task are logged in the ActivityLog entity.

+- The site has Responsive layout for different devices.

 ## Database Diagram

 ![DBDiagram1](https://github.com/user-attachments/assets/2c083716-3700-4f6b-8038-0e3db08cb317)